rackerlabs/technical-blog/_posts/2016-02-29-peel-content-layers.md

 and [create an image of a server with the API]( https://developer.rackspace.com/docs/cloud-servers/v2/developer-guide/#create-image-of-specified-server).

-There's the "View Source" layer that is the HTML, CSS, and JavaScript that creates the beautiful documentation displayed in the browser.
-That source is made by our [Deconst](https://github.com/deconst/) tooling through mapping from a control layer, in our case, called [nexus-control](https://github.com/rackerlabs/nexus-control).
+There's the "View Source" layer, which is the HTML, CSS, and JavaScript that collectively create the beautiful documentation displayed in the browser.
+That source is made by our [Deconst](https://github.com/deconst/) tooling to form a control layer, in our case, called [nexus-control](https://github.com/rackerlabs/nexus-control).

 ## Authoring layer: the source files

-Peeling off that presentation layer, and looking at the source files, these are [RST](https://raw.githubusercontent.com/rackerlabs/docs-cloud-servers/master/api-docs/api-operations/methods/post-create-image-of-specified-server-servers-server-id-actions.rst) and [Markdown](https://raw.githubusercontent.com/rackerlabs/rackspace-how-to/master/content/cloud-servers/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image.md) files, stored and edited in GitHub.
-We can edit with authors around the world on GitHub and it's truly amazing.
+Peeling off that presentation layer and looking at the source files, you find [RST](https://raw.githubusercontent.com/rackerlabs/docs-cloud-servers/master/api-docs/api-operations/methods/post-create-image-of-specified-server-servers-server-id-actions.rst) and [Markdown](https://raw.githubusercontent.com/rackerlabs/rackspace-how-to/master/content/cloud-servers/create-an-image-of-a-server-and-restore-a-server-from-a-saved-image.md) files, which are stored and edited in GitHub.
+We can edit with authors around the world on GitHub, and it's truly amazing.

 {% img left 2016-02-29-peel-content-layers/rstsource.png developer.rackspace.com source %}

 ## Delicious layer: the content API

 The next layer is the one I wanted to hack on this week, because the content service enables a [content API](https://github.com/deconst/content-service#api).
-Typically we use the API to [post the content for display in the upper layers](https://deconst.horse/developing/architecture/#lifecycle-of-an-http-request).
+Typically, we use the API to [post the content for display in the upper layers](https://deconst.horse/developing/architecture/#lifecycle-of-an-http-request).
 Now that we have migrated to this new system, we have a way to report on the content for quality and completeness.
-I start with some use cases, wrote them down in the [README](https://github.com/deconst/cli-deconst/blob/master/README.md), and started.
+I started with some use cases, wrote them down in the [README](https://github.com/deconst/cli-deconst/blob/master/README.md), and got going.

 One of the best parts of this learning curve was realizing how helpful [iPython](http://ipython.org/install.html) is for this type of development -- type in a few ideas, import `pythonfilename`, edit some more, reload the `.py` file with `reload(pythonfilename)`, call the function directly in iPython with tab completion, and keep going.

 I focused squarely on my Python knowledge and set to making some API calls with the [requests](http://docs.python-requests.org/) library.
-The first order of business is to get a list of content IDs.
+The first order of business was to get a list of content IDs.
 My first thought was to use the GitHub API and search for repos with "docs-" in the name.
 Then I looked for a Python library to do that and to scope it only to the rackerlabs organization.
-Two of my teammates helped me find suitable Python libraries, and I went with one only to find I couldn't figure out authentication in time to demo in the afternoon.
-So, we created a list by hand, and then the code iterates through that list to create URL-encoded content IDs that the content API can understand.
+Two of my teammates helped me find suitable Python libraries, and I went with one but discovered that I couldn't figure out authentication in time to demo in the afternoon.
+So, we created a list by hand, and the code iterated through that list to create URL-encoded content IDs that the content API can understand.

 Here's a Github repo URL:
 `https://github.com/rackerlabs/docs-cloud-servers`